TheOfficialPeter/Machine-Learning-Research/README.md

-# machineLearningTest
+# Machine Learning Research

-Ill be updating this repo with all the new Machine Learning topics that I go through and notes that I make.
-Like my own personal ML Archive

-First Project:
-Basic Lane Detection and Driving Assist
+**What is this repo about**:question:

+This is my personal repository for all of my machine learning studies.
+I will upload documentation to support said projects once I have made final discoveries or completed them.